-To ensure there is an ethical and fair process, after the completion of the Workshop, staff will no longer answer any questions related to the application.
-In addition, applicants are not to contact any members of the Community Partnership Grants Evaluation Committee.
+To ensure there is an ethical and fair process, after the completion of the Technical Assistance Workshop, City staff will no longer answer any questions related to the Grant Application.
+In addition, applicants are not to contact any members of the Community Partnership Grants Committee.

-REQUIRED DOCUMENTATION
+MINI-GRANT REQUIRED DOCUMENTATION